 Would you like to use engineering and/or science to solve problems that can be addressed by space missions?
 If yes, consider applying to the Summer School Alpbach.

-This year, sixty European engineering and science students will be chosen to participate in the 42nd edition of the Summer School Alpbach, a ten-day learning opportunity held in the beautiful Austrian Alps.
-Participants will be engaged in an in-depth learning experience, attending stimulating lectures on various aspects of space science and engineering, and working intensely within smaller groups to define and design a space mission under the supervision of noted scientific and engineering experts within the field.
+This year, sixty selected European engineering and science students will be chosen to participate in the 43rd edition of the Summer School Alpbach, a ten-day learning opportunity held in the beautiful Austrian Alps.
+Participants will be engaged in an in-depth learning experience, attending stimulating lectures on various aspects of space science and engineering, and working intensely within four groups to define and design a space mission under the supervision of noted scientific and engineering experts.

 The topic of the Summer School Alpbach 2020 is Comparative Plasma Physics in the Universe and will focus on different scales observed at Earth, Planets, Sun, Across the Universe.